jdjakub/phd-thesis/ch-bl.md

 These results so far could have been achieved without going to the trouble of implementing the hook in Masp. \ac{JS} would have sufficed.
 However, having this code in Masp lets us do something not possible with the equivalent \ac{JS}.
 The system has access to the explicitly structured Masp code and can choose how to display it.

 As this Masp code is evaluated on its own source tree, it encounters the hex constant `0xaaaaaa` representing the grey border and displays this *with the very notation it implements.* See Figure\ \ref{fig:grey-box} for the difference.
 This is a minimal demonstration of Innovation Feedback (Section\ \ref{the-key-benefit-innovation-feedback}): there is no artificial barrier to innovations (in this case, displaying colour previews) applying to their own implementation code.

+The major caveat is that, unlike the hex strings, this new notation is *read-only.* If we try to use the tree editor on this entry, it will most likely break; we would have to revert back to the old notation in order to change the colour.
+The obvious next step would be to go from *notation* to more of an *interface;* to turn the colour *preview* into a colour *picker* and ensure the tree editor is not fragile with respect to it.
+However, this was not necessary to demonstrate our main point that Innovation Feedback is now feasible.

 \begin{figure}
 \joel{